2020–21 Australian region cyclone season: Tropical Low 12U

 During 25 January, the BoM reported that Tropical Low 12U was forming over the southern Joseph Bonaparte Gulf.
 At that time, the tropical low was already producing heavy rainfall and gusty winds across the Kimberley and Pilbara coast.
 On 28 January, the BoM reported that the tropical low had developed over the coastal region of the Northern Territory, with the low proceeding to move southwestward, overland.
 The storm moved in a southwestward direction over Australia's coastal region for the next several days, roughly parallel to the coastline.
 Early on 4 February, 12U emerged over water near Shark Bay, as the storm turned to the west.
 Upon emerging over water, 12U began to strengthen slowly.
 However, on 5 February, the BoM issued their final warning for 12U, as it was no longer expected to develop into a tropical cyclone.
 The JTWC followed suit and issued their final warning on the system.
 Later that day, the tropical low turned back towards the coast and became extratropical, before proceeding to move south-southeastward, along the coastline of Western Australia.
 On 8 February, the system left the coast of Australia, before being absorbed into another extratropical storm a day later.

-Tropical Low 13U

-On 5 February, the BoM noted that a low was beginning to form in the Gulf of Carpentaria.
-It developed to a tropical low the next day while located to the south-southeast of Angurugu.
-The Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert (TCFA); however, it was canceled on the same day.
-The system slowly moved to the south, before making landfall near the Northern Territory–Queensland border on the morning of 8 February.
-The tropical low proceeded to move inland before the BoM issued their last warning on the system later that day.